tock/book/src/course/thread-net/robustness.md

 # Tock Robustness

-Setting Tock apart from many other embedded operating systems is security
-design: applications are generally mutually distrustful.
+Setting Tock apart from many other embedded operating systems is its security-first design model: applications are generally mutually distrustful.
 In practice, this means that any misbehavior in one application should not affect other applications.
-This includes both faults (such as invalid pointer dereferences, etc.), and excessive resource utilization.
+This includes both faults (such as invalid pointer dereferences, etc.) and excessive resource utilization.

-Take for instance a standard network application that implements all logic within one application unit (i.e. links OpenThread directly to the platform implementation).
+Take, for instance, a standard network application that implements all logic within one application unit (i.e., links OpenThread directly to the platform implementation).
 We consider two illustrative scenarios below of what may go wrong and how Tock guards against such outcomes.